 Of course, that wasn’t his only major crime.
-Chang, or el Tigre, also captured and imprisoned the Dean after Pelton tried to reel in his seemingly unlimited power he gained after the Starburns memorial riot.
+Chang, or el Tigre, also captured and imprisoned the Dean Pelton after he tried to reel in the seemingly unlimited power Chang gained after the Starburns memorial riot.
 While most people would consider this kidnapping, California’s kidnapping statutes require the victim to be transported a substantial distance before the charge may be applied.
 While the actual distance a victim must be taken before they have become officially kidnapped is debatable, the fact that Pelton never left the school grounds means that he was technically falsely imprisoned and not kidnapped.

 There are other crimes Chang could be charged with as well, most notably, fraud.
-And while a great lawyer like Vista criminal defense attorney Peter M. Liss could help him fight the charges if he chose to plead innocent, chances are that he would be found guilty on at least a few counts.
+And while a great lawyer like Peter M. Liss could help him fight the charges if he chose to plead innocent, chances are that he would be found guilty on at least a few counts.

 Because he tried to hide the evidence of his crimes, Chang would have a hard time pleading insanity, which requires the defendant be incapable of distinguishing right from wrong.
 Still, instead of pleading innocent or trying the insanity defense, Chang’s best defense would most likely be a plea bargain based on his mental health problems related to his delusional thinking.

-If you ever find yourself, by some odd twist of circumstances, facing similar charges to those Chang is up against, immediately call a criminal lawyer.
-San Diego residents may find their best defense option to be Vista criminal defense lawyer Peter M. Liss.
+If you ever find yourself, by some odd twist of circumstances, facing similar charges to those Chang from Community is up against, immediately call a lawyer.
 If you have any questions or need some help “Changing” your situation, please call (760) 643-4050 to schedule a free initial consultation.